SeanCremer/SeanCremer.github.io/ChoosingAPrimaryKey.md

 ## Some Fundamental Truths

 There are some rules that govern creating primmary key values on SQL server tables.
-These rules are based around the reality that a Primary Key is in actual fact a constraint
+These rules are based around the reality that a Primary Key is in actual fact a constraint that acts like an index.

 <a name="gotachs"></a>